Coping With Epilepsy Brian Othmer Foundation

 Too many people jump at surgery too soon.
 The knife isn't a cure-all or fix-all.

 Don't need a focus for VNS.
 You need a focus for the DBS and besides, you are way too new to this to even be thinking about any surgical proceedures.
-If anti-epileptic drug's can get you under control then there is nothing left to worry about.
+If AED's can get you under control then there is nothing left to worry about.
 If not then seek out all the other options first.

 Too many people jump at surgery too soon.
 The knife isn't a cure-all or fix-all.